TipTop: (Almost) Exact Solutions for Influence Maximization in Billion-scale Networks: Conclusion

 \section{Conclusion}

-In this paper, we propose the first (almost) exact solutions to the \CTVM{} (and thus \IM{}) problem, namely T-EXACT and \ISSA{}.
-T-EXACT uses the traditional stochastic programming approach and thus suffers the scalability issue.
-In contrast, our \ISSA{} with innovative techniques in reducing the number of samples to meet the requirement of ILP solver is able to run on billion-scale OSNs such as Twitter under three hours.
-As \ISSA{} is an exact solution to the ratio of $(1-\epsilon)$, it significantly improves from the current best ratio $(1-1/e-\epsilon)$ for \IM{} and $(1-1/\sqrt{e}-\epsilon)$ for \CTVM{}. \ISSA{} also lends a tool to benchmark the absolute performance of existing algorithms on large-scale networks.
+In this paper, we propose the first (almost) exact and optimal solutions to the \CTVM{} (and thus \IM{}) problem, namely T-EXACT, E-EXACT, and \ISSA{}.
+T-EXACT and E-EXACT use the traditional stochastic programming approach and thus suffer the scalability issue.
+In contrast, our \ISSA{} with innovative techniques in reducing the number of samples to meet the requirement of ILP solver is able to run on billion-scale OSNs such as Twitter. \ISSA{} has an approximation ratio of $(1-\epsilon)$ which significantly improves from the current best ratio $(1-1/e-\epsilon)$ for \IM{} and $(1-1/\sqrt{e}-\epsilon)$ for \CTVM{}. \ISSA{} also lends a tool to benchmark the absolute performance of existing algorithms on large-scale networks.